dgonzalb/BambooPaymentDoc/content/en/Payouts/Payouts Merchant console/Express.md

 date: 2023-06-30T08:16:09-05:00
 type: docs
 Description: >
- With _**Express Payouts**_, you can effortlessly initiate mass Payouts by simply uploading an Excel file containing your payout requests.
+ With _**Express Payouts**_, you can effortlessly generate mass Payouts by simply uploading an Excel file containing your payout requests without API integration.
 This streamlined process allows you to send multiple payments with ease and accuracy efficiently.
-weight: 30
+weight: 20
 ---

 To access the _**Express Payouts**_ feature, open your Merchant console and expand ***Payout***, then ***Express Payouts***.